dwyl/learn-flutter/README.md

 test how all of these *work together*, as a whole.
 These tasks are captured and tested with **integration tests**.

+> There is a concept in Flutter that is **widget testing**.
+> Widget testing tests a single widget while
+> integration testing can test a complete app or large parts of it.
+> Integration testing will require *a device* or *emulator*.
+> So it should be used sparingly and to capture behaviours
+> that were missed by unit testing and widget testing.
+>
+> Implementation-wise, widget testing uses the
+> `testWidget` function, much like integration tests.
+So they can be similar.

 We can luckily leverage the SDK's [`integration_test`](https://github.com/flutter/flutter/tree/main/packages/integration_test)